isaacpeel/solesonic-llm-api/DATABASE.md

 ## Overview

-The Solesonic LLM API uses PostgreSQL with the pgvector extension for efficient vector embeddings storage.
+The Solesonic LLM API uses PostgresSQL with the pgvector extension for efficient vector embeddings storage.
 The database schema is managed through a combination of:

 1. Initial setup using Docker and initialization scripts
 2. Schema evolution using Flyway migrations